-In August 2017, we entered into a license agreement, or the Mirdametinib License Agreement, with Pfizer pursuant to which we acquired exclusive worldwide rights to mirdametinib.
+In August 2017, we entered into a license agreement, or the Mirdametinib License Agreement, with Pfizer (collectively with the Nirogacestat License Agreement referred to as the "Pfizer License Agreements") pursuant to which we acquired exclusive worldwide rights to mirdametinib.
 We subsequently amended the Mirdametinib License Agreement in August of 2019 with regard to certain provisions relating to intellectual property.
 Pursuant to the Mirdametinib License Agreement, as amended, we are required to pay Pfizer up to an aggregate of \$229.8 million upon achievement of certain commercial milestone events.
 We will pay Pfizer tiered royalties on sales of mirdametinib at percentages ranging from the mid-single digits to the low 20s, which may be subject to deductions for expiration of valid claims, amounts due under third-party licenses and generic competition.

-In connection with entering into the Pfizer license agreements, we issued an aggregate of 6,437,500 Junior Series A convertible preferred units to Pfizer, which units were converted into 6,437,500 shares of our Junior Series A convertible preferred stock pursuant to the Reorganization.
-As of June 30, 2019, we had not made any milestone or royalty payments under the Pfizer license agreements.
+In connection with entering into the Pfizer License Agreements, we issued an aggregate of 6,437,500 Junior Series A convertible preferred units to Pfizer, which units were converted into 6,437,500 shares of our Junior Series A convertible preferred stock pursuant to the Reorganization.
+At the closing of the IPO, the Junior Series A shares were automatically converted into shares of common stock at a conversion rate of 6.5810-for-one (or 978,194 common shares).
+As of December 31, 2019, we had not made any milestone or royalty payments under the Pfizer License Agreements.